build3r/TodayILearned/stoic_lessons/lessons_2021.md

 23. Apr 23: Mind is the truly the only thing which you own.
 The body can be ravaged by diseases, breath can be taken from you.
 24. Apr 24: Looking at thing with an contemptuous expression we can dismantle fancy things not let them take over our reasoned choice.
 25. Apr 25: Never be ashamed of changing your mind, with new learning you get ability to perceive world differently use it as advantage to correct your old wrong beliefs.
+26. Apr 26: Consider the difficulties and problems you face in life as you training exercise.
+Say to yourself I'm learning.
+This is a more resilient attitude.
 ----
 1. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
 2. May 07: To have a good day, just do good things.